ML-9/ML-9-Team-Project/papers/TestingReferences.md

 # Notes

-- Ensure `bibliography: bibliography.bib` points to a valid `.bib` file in the same directory as this Markdown file.
+- Ensure `bibliography: bibliography_pruned.bib` points to a valid `.bib` file in the same directory as this Markdown file.
 - Quarto (or Pandoc with --citeproc) will generate the References list when rendering.

 # References

-(Quarto will populate this from `bibliography.bib` when rendered.)
+(Quarto will populate this from `bibliography_pruned.bib` when rendered.)